 when your eyesight deteriorates (gets worse) gradually until eventually you are unable to see at all

-ex.
-He noticed a change in his eyesight over several months.
-The letters and text were difficult to read and he kept bumping into objects.
+Example: He noticed a change in his eyesight over several months.
 The doctor told him he was going blind.

 English Collocations with GO - Infographic